I.T. Small Business Organization Tools:

 On top of that, you’ll never miss a call again.
 Voicemails are saved in a log, going directly into the inbox of the correct worker.
 Only the company administrator will have access to all of these voicemails and missed calls, in case the employees forget to check them.
 It’s essential to oversee the work being performed in your company.
 Plus, if you use BarrierEnergy as your “referrer”, RC will give you a $50 gift card through their referral program.

-When it comes to coordinating you and your employees’ schedules, ServiceM8 (pronounced Service Mate) is here to help.
+When it comes to coordinating your and your employees’ schedules, ServiceM8 (pronounced Service Mate) is here to help.
 For starters, there is the main calendar page, where every employee listed has hourly time slots to schedule jobs.
 That major advantage doesn’t even come close to covering all this application can do.
 Save clients’ contact information, set task reminders for individuals, create email templates, access finance reports, and collect payments all through this single app.
-Workers can even sign in to jobs from their phones, so you can verify what they are working on where they are located.
+Workers can even sign in to jobs from their phones, so you can verify what they are working on and where they are located.

 3. Salesforce CRM: